A guide to Georgia probate laws.

 Georgia requires at least two “competent” witnesses to sign the will.
 The witnesses must be at least 14 years old.

-Yes, but unless there are two other disinterested witnesses the inheritance may be void.
+Yes, but unless there are two other disinterested witnesses the testamentary gift to the interested witness may be void.

 Georgia does not explicitly forbid handwritten wills (called “holographic wills” when not signed by witnesses).
 Handwritten wills are only valid when they are properly witnessed.

 No, Georgia is not a community property state.

 In a community property state, each spouse has an equal share of property acquired during the marriage.
 Property acquired before the marriage is considered separate property.

 In Georgia, when there is no will, the court will determine who receives the intestate estate, usually based on intestate succession.

 This is how much a surviving spouse receives in a few different circumstances:

 |If the decedent is survived by a spouse and:||Surviving spouse's share|